eclipse-ide/.github/CONTRIBUTING.md

 🎉 **Congratulations!** You’ve successfully completed the first step of becoming a contributor: you’ve installed Eclipse, made code modifications, and successfully launched a modified version of the IDE.
 Great job!
 You are now ready to dive deeper into contributing to Eclipse projects.

-## Part 2: Contributing to the project ⚙️
+## Part 2: Contributing to the project hosted at Github ⚙

+The recommended way for contributions via GitHub is to create a fork of the main project repository and to create changes only in that fork.️

-### Setting up an Eclipse and GitHub Account
+### Step 1: Setting up an Eclipse and GitHub Account

 Create an [Eclipse account](https://accounts.eclipse.org/) if you don't already have one.
 See the ["Eclipse Foundation Account" section](https://www.eclipse.org/projects/handbook/#contributing-account) in the Eclipse Committer Handbook.